sql.identifier(ident, ...)

 const columnName = "user_name";

-sql`SELECT ${sql.identifier(columnName)} FROM users`;
+const query = sql`SELECT ${sql.identifier(columnName)} FROM users`;

-// -> SELECT "user_name" FROM users
+// SELECT "user_name" FROM users

 Qualified identifiers

-// Schema.table
+// schema.table

 const schema = "public";